Homotopy Probability Theory II: The Gaussian

 \section{The Gaussian}

 The Gaussian in one variable provides a toy example of how one might extend an algebra of random variables to a chain complex of random variables.
-The classical Gaussian in one variable is a classical probability space $(V,\E,a)$ defined as follows: The space of random variables $V$ is the space of polynomials in one variable, the expectation $\E(p(x))$ of a random variable is given by
+The classical Gaussian in one variable is a classical probability space $(V,\E,a)$ defined as follows: The space of random variables $V$ is the space of polynomials in one variable, concentrated in degree zero, the expectation $\E(p(x))$ of a random variable is given by

 and the product $a:S^2V\to V$ is the ordinary product of polynomials.